deepsalunkhee/DMFC/README.md

 # DarkModeForCoders (DMFC) Chrome Extension

-DarkModeForCoders (DMFC) is a Chrome extension that enables dark mode for the popular coding platform LeetCode.
+DarkModeForCoders (DMFC) is a Chrome extension that enables dark mode for the popular website used buy coders.
 This extension enhances the user experience by providing a dark-themed interface for coders.

 ## Features